AlexLaitila/python/README.md

-Simple expense tracker in python, using csv file where all the expenses are stored.
+Simple expense tracker in Python, using CSV file where all the expenses are stored.